Historical-Expansion-Mod/Greater-Flavor-Mod/README.md

   * GFM is standalone - you do not need the original HFM to play.
   * GFM SW Submod is the Shattered World submod.
   * GFM Dynamic Nations Submod adds more flag/naming/colour options for each nation and adds mechanics for this (Eg. Dynamic Dominions).
-       Note: The Large Address Adware Patch is HIGHLY recommended.
+       Note: The Large Address Aware Patch is HIGHLY recommended.
   * GFM RGO Submod adds experimental new RGOs
   * Music Sub Mod adds more music to the game
 7. Enjoy.